smartcommunitylab/AAC-Org/server/README.md

 	{
 	  "username":"bob@test.com",
 	  "roles": [{
-	    "contextSpace":"components/nifi/trento",
+	    "type": "components/nifi",
+	    "space":"trento",
 	    "role":"ROLE_MANAGER"
 	  },{
-	    "contextSpace":"components/nifi/ferrara",
+      "type": "components/nifi",
+      "space":"ferrara",
 	    "role":"ROLE_USER"
 	  }],
 	  "owner":"true"
 	}

 ### Remove a user from an organization
 Unregisters a user from an organization, stripping them of all roles they had within it.
-The `id` of the organization, as well as the `id` of the member to remove, must be known.
+The `id` of the organization, as well as the `userId` of the member to remove, must be known.

-**Requirements**: must have administrator privileges, or be the owner of the organization\
+**Requirements**: must have administrator privileges, or be the owner of the organization

-**End-point**: /api/organizations/<organization_id>/members/<member_id>\
+**End-point**: /api/organizations/<organization_id>/members/<member_id>

-**Method**: DELETE\
+**Method**: DELETE

 **Sample request URL**: `http://localhost:7979/api/organizations/1/members/2`

 ## Running with Docker